machalvan/small/README.md

 # small
-A minimal, elgant and small programming language for the 21st century.
+A minimal, elegant and small programming language for the 21st century.

 ##commands
 small uses only 3 commands.